Konex/asp.net-mvc/unit-of-work-repository/UNIT-OF-WORK-AND-REPOSITORY.md

 			_context.Dispose();
 		}

-		// Perform cleanup tasks here that need to be done in either Dispose and Finalize
+		// Perform cleanup tasks here that need to be done in both Dispose and Finalize
 		// ...
+Do cleanup
 	}

 	// ~UnitOfWork()
 	// {
 	// 		Dispose(false);
 	// }

 	public void Dispose()